core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * L is computed as L = ceil(log2(N / M)).

-* N is the current value of the observer counter, possibly rounded up to 1, i.e. N = max(COUNT, 1).
+* N is the current value of the observer counter, possibly rounded up to 1, i.e., N = max(COUNT, 1).

 Finally, the server sets Q as the value of the Multicast-Response-Feedback-Divider option, which is sent within a successful multicast notification.